Skip to main content

 • Provide safe spaces for exploration.
 Make sure everything in the room is safe for tiny fingers and mouths.

 • Continue responding to the infant’s needs.
 Remember, crying is a form of communication.
 Staff members must respond quickly when an infant is hungry, tired, hurt or uncomfortable.
-Crying can also be a cue that the infant wants to engage, or interact with something he or she cannot reach.
-Observe infant's cues (e.g., the direction of their stare or reach) and try to help them accomplish their goals.
+Crying can also be a cue that the infant wants to engage or interact with something they cannot reach.
+Observe infant’s cues (e.g., the direction of their stare or reach) and try to help them accomplish their goals.

 Children from Toddlerhood through School-Age